-Table 3-1 Housing Units - 1990-2000
+Table 3-1 Housing Units - 2000-2010

-Unit of Government 1990 2000 Percent Change
+Unit of Government 2000 2010 Percent Change

-Eagle Point 922 1018 10.4%
+Eagle Point 1018 1197 17.6%

-Chippewa County towns 11,323 12,109 6.9%
+Chippewa County towns 12,109 12944 6.9%

-Chippewa County 21024 22821 8.5%
+Chippewa County 22821 26783 17.4%

 Wis.
 Stats.
 66.1001(2)(b) (b) Housing element.
-A compilation of objectives, policies, goals, maps and programs of the local governmental unit to provide an adequate housing supply that meets existing and forecasted housing demand in the local governmental unit.
+A compilation of objectives. policies, goals, maps and programs of the local governmental unit to provide an adequate housing supply that meets existing and forecasted housing demand in the local governmental unit.
 The element shall assess the age, structural, value and occupancy characteristics of the local governmental unit's housing stock.
-The element shall also identify specific policies and programs that promote the development of housing for residents of the local governmental unit and provide a range of housing choices that meet the needs of persons of all income levels and of all age groups and persons with special needs, policies and programs that promote the availability of land for the development or redevelopment of low-income and moderate-income housing, and policies and programs to maintain or rehabilitate the local housing stock.
+The element shall also identify specific policies and programs that promote the development of housing for residents of the local governmental unit and provide a range of housing choices that meet the needs of persons of all income levels and of all age groups and persons with special needs, policies and programs that promote the availability of land for the development or redevelopment of low-income and moderate-income housing, and policies and programs to maintain or rehabilitate the local governmental unit's existing housing stock.